 The small hilltop town of Otepää, 44km south of Tartu, is the centre of a picturesque area of forests, lakes and rivers.
 The district is beloved by Estonians for its natural beauty and its many possibilities for hiking, biking and swimming in summer, and cross-country skiing in winter.
-It’s often referred to as Estonia’s winter capital, and winter weekends here are busy and fun.
+It’s often referred to as Estonia’s winter capital, and winter weekends here are busy and loads of fun.
 Some have even dubbed the area (tongue firmly in cheek) the ‘Estonian Alps’ – a reference not to its peaks but to its excellent ski trails.
-The 63km Tartu Ski Marathon kicks off here every February but even in summer you’ll see ski-bunnies hurtling around on roller skis.
+The 63km Tartu Ski Marathon kicks off here every February but even in summer you’ll see professional athletes and enthusiasts hurtling around on roller skis.

-The main part of Otepää is centred on the intersection of Tartu, Võru and Valga mnts, where you’ll find the main square, shops and some patchy residential streets.
+The main part of Otepää is centred on the intersection of the Tartu, Võru and Valga highways, where you’ll find the main square, shops and some patchy residential streets.
 A small swathe of forest separates it from a smaller settlement by the lakeshore, 2km southwest.